Stochastic Gradient Descent for Barycenters in Wasserstein Space: Introduction

-We conclude this introduction by discussing related literature. { The present SGD method was introduced in an early version of the manuscript \cite{backhoff2018bayesian}, as a way to compute Bayesian estimators based on 2-Wasserstein barycenters.
-In view of the independent, theoretical interest of this SGD method, we decided to separately present this algorithm here, and devote \cite{backhoff2018bayesian} exclusively to its statistical application and implementation.} Recently Chewi, Maunu, Rigollet and Strome \cite{chewi2020gradient} studied conditions guaranteeing convergence rates for this SGD method {in the case of Gaussian families of distributions.
-In addition to gradient descent algorithms for the computation of Wasserstein barycenters, methods based on entropy-regularization have been extensively studied in the literature too, see e.g.\ \cite{peyre2019computational,CuPe16,MaGeMi21,dognin2019wasserstein}.
-The combination of the two approaches is an interesting research line to explore.
-Finally, the recent paper \cite{NIPS2021} introduces the notion of barycenters of probability measures based on {\it weak optimal transport} and extends ideas developed here to that setting.}
+{ {\bf Gradient descents in Wasserstein space.} Gradient descent (GD) in Wasserstein space was introduced as a method to compute barycenters in the mentioned works \cite{alvarez2016fixed} and \cite{panaretos2017frechet}.
+The SGD method we develop here was introduced in an early version of the work \cite{backhoff2018bayesian} (available on arXiv:1805.10833),} as a way to compute Bayesian estimators based on 2-Wasserstein barycenters \footnote{ { In view of the independent, theoretical interest of this SGD method, we decided to separately present this algorithm here, along with a deeper analysis and more complete results on it, and devote \cite{backhoff2018bayesian} exclusively to its statistical application and implementation.}}.} { More recently, Chewi et al. \cite{chewi2020gradient} obtained convergence rates for the expected optimality gap for these GD and SGD methods in the case of Gaussian families of distributions with uniformly bounded, uniformly positive definite covariance matrices.
+To that end they relied on proving a Polyak- Lojasiewicz inequality, and also derived quantitative convergence bounds in $W_2$ for the SDG sequence, relying on a variance inequality, which they showed to hold under general though strong conditions on the dual potential of the barycenter problem (verified under their assumptions).
+We refer to the recent work \cite{CaDeMe22} for more on the variance inequality. }

+The Riemannian-like structure of the Wasserstein space and its associated gradient have been utilized in various other ways with statistical or machine learning motivations in recent years; see e.g.\ \cite{ChBa18} for particle-like approximations, \cite{KeLiBlGl21} for a sequential first order method, and \cite{LiMo18,ChLi20} for information geometry perspectives.